Rise to the top of the job pile with a professionally written CV and a free CV review from The CV Centre.

 Most applications require a minimum of two referees - often an employer and an academic tutor.
 Avoid using friends unless they can comment on you in a work-related setting.

 Finally, make sure all text is spelled correctly and written in clear, grammatical form.
 Use spellcheck and proofread carefully.
 Before submitting your application, ask someone to check it for you.
+If you are a student, you can ask a professional careers adviser at your university careers and employability service to review your application.
+Recent graduates may also be allowed to use the careers service.

-To find out more, see what skills do employers want?.
+To find out more, see what skills do employers want?

 Online application systems require both your personal details and your skills, abilities, knowledge and experience (SAKE) in relation to the job applied for, just as standard forms but may also capture other information as well.